Fixpoint Node Selection Query Languages for Trees: Relationship among , 2WATAs, and MSO

 \section{Relationship among \muXPath, 2WATAs, and MSO}

-In this section, we show that \muXPath is expressively equivalent to Monadic Second-Order Logic (MSO).
+In this section, we show that \muXPath is expressively equivalent to Monadic Second-Order Logic (MSO)\footnote{Our result is analogous to that by \cite{Mate02}, who showed that on acyclic labeled transition systems, the full $\mu$-Calculus collapses to the Alternation-Free $\mu$-Calculus, though the construction there leads to a higher query complexity.}.
 We have already shown that \muXPath is equivalent to 2WATAs, hence it suffices to establish the relationship between 2WATAs and MSO.
 To do so we make use of nondeterministic node-selecting tree automata, which were introduced in \cite{FrGK03}, following earlier work on deterministic node-selecting tree automata in \cite{NeSc02}.
 (For earlier work on MSO and Datalog, see \cite{GoKo02,GoKo04}.)
 For technical convenience, we use here top-down, rather than bottom-up automata.
 It is also convenient here to assume that the top-down tree automata run on \emph{full} binary trees, even though our binary trees are not full.
-Thus, we can assume that there is a special label $\bot$ such that a node that should not be present in the tree (e.g., left child of a node that does not contain $\hfc$ in its label) is labeled by $\bot$.
+Thus, we can assume that there is a special label $\bot$ such that a node that should not be present in the tree (e.g, left child of a node that does not contain $\hfc$ in its label) is labeled by $\bot$.